ANKIT0017/ANKIT0017/README.md

 ## 🌐 Get In Touch

-I'm always excited to connect with like-minded professionals and enthusiasts.
-Whether you have a question, a project idea, or just want to chat about the latest in AI, feel free to reach out.
+I'm always excited to connect with like-minded professionals and corporates.
+Whether you have a question, a project idea, or just want to chat, feel free to reach out.

 - [Email](mailto:ankitsuperku@gmail.com)